git-lokesh/stock_app/README.md

 ## Notes

-- This project focuses on classical statistical time series models, not deep learning.
+- This project focuses on classical statistical time series models rather than deep learning approaches.
-- The code is modular, with all logic separated from the Streamlit interface.
+- The codebase is modular, with analytical logic separated from the Streamlit UI.
-- The application is suitable for academic demonstrations, portfolio projects, and interviews.

----

-## License

-This project is provided for educational and learning purposes.